-Alsace is in the northeastern corner of France and sits in between the Vosges mountains and the German border.
+Alsace is in the northeastern corner of France and sits between the Vosges mountains and the German border.
 Noble white varieties reign supreme here.
 Riesling has the highest proportion of plantings.
 Gewürztraminer, Pinot Gris and Muscat follow closely behind.
 Unlike the majority of France, Alsatian wines specify the grape and not the place of origin.

 The notoriously popular Beaujolais Nouveau is a separate category of Beaujolais and Beaujolais-Villages.
 It’s specifically for early drinking and is released on the third Thursday of November following harvest.
-This day is marketed world-wide as Beaujolais Nouveau Day.
+This day is marketed worldwide as Beaujolais Nouveau Day.

 The two sides of the estuary also have different appellation laws and classification systems.
 On the left bank, the 1885 classification covers Médoc and Sauternes, while Graves (Pessac-Léognan) has its independent cru classés system.
 On the right bank, Saint-Émillon separates Grand Cru from Grande Cru Classé and then further separates the top tier of Premier Grand Cru Classé into A (the best) and B categories.

 Burgundy, or Bourgogne, has the largest number of appellations of any other French region and is known as one of the most terroir-focused areas.
-Pinot Noir and Chardonnay are equally as important in their varietal roles of Red Burgundy and White Burgundy.
+Pinot Noir and Chardonnay are equally important in their varietal roles of Red Burgundy and White Burgundy.

 About an hour east of Paris is the incomparable region of Champagne.
-The birthplace of the traditional method, or méthode Champenoise, sees the production of Brut, Blanc de Blancs, Blanc de Noir, among other one-of-a-kind sparkling wines that are both vintage and non-vintage.
+The birthplace of the traditional winemaking method, or méthode Champenoise, sees the production of Brut, Blanc de Blancs, and Blanc de Noir, among other one-of-a-kind sparkling wines that are both vintage and non-vintage.
 As the most northerly winemaking region in all of France, temperatures are cool and with the weather sometimes treacherous.

 Thanks to the area’s warm temperatures, thick-skinned red grapes thrive here, specifically Syrah, Grenache, Carignan, Cinsault and Mourvèdre.